binocarlos/noxy/README.md

 ## usage

-For each backend service you have - there are 3 env variables:
+For each backend service you have - there are 4 env variables:

  * `NOXY_XXX_FRONT` - the incoming route to match (anything below this will also match)
  * `NOXY_XXX_HOST` - the hostname for the service
  * `NOXY_XXX_PORT` - the port for the service (default = 80)
  * `NOXY_XXX_BACK` - map the frontend route onto the backend route
+ * `NOXY_XXX_WS` - enable websockets for this backend

 #### FRONT